tytydraco/yessleep/out/How_I_gave_birth_to_my_shadow_and_why_its_a_complicated_relationship.md

 I felt it buzzing around like electricity discharges…and soon the smell of ozone was almost too much, making me dizzy…as if strikes of lightening were hitting spots around me all the time.

-Again, I really couldn’t tell how much of that was a dream, so I tried sleeping all the time.
+Again, I really couldn’t tell how much of that was a dream, so if that didn't matter, I tried sleeping all the time.

 \*\*\*